Meredith Howard, PharmD, BCPS

 Teaching Areas & Interests:

 I have experience teaching amongst many different levels of learners and professions.
 I have been responsible for didactic coursework, small group facilitation, and experiential precepting.
-Currently, I am the Director of Hospital Experiences for Introductory and Advanced Pharmacy Practice Experiences.
-I am also responsible for course coordination of the Respiratory & Gastrointestinal and Musculoskeletal Integrated Pharmacotherapy (IPT) courses, co-coordination of an Advanced Cardiovascular Pharmacotherapy elective, as well as various sessions throughout the curriculum.
-Lastly, I am involved in clinical precepting of APPE students with an Internal Medicine rotation at my practice site, Medical City Fort Worth.
+I serve as the Director for Hospital Practice at HSC College of Pharmacy.
+In this role I oversee the acute care portions of our experiential curriculum, interface with hospital and health-system practice sites, and coordinate and deliver preceptor development.
+I am also responsible for course coordination of the Respiratory & Gastrointestinal Integrated Pharmacotherapy (IPT) course, IPT Recitation, and the Personal and Professional Development and Wellness elective, and teaching in various other sessions throughout the curriculum.

 Professional Activities & Awards:

 Professional involvement has been important throughout my pharmacy career.
 I am a member of American College of Clinical Pharmacy (ACCP), American Association of Colleges of Pharmacy (AACP), American Society of Health-System Pharmacists (ASHP), Phi Lambda Sigma Leadership Society, and Lambda Kappa Sigma Professional Pharmacy Fraternity.
 Additionally, am an active member of the ACCP Education and Training Practice Research Network.
 I am a Board Certified Pharmacotherapy Specialist and have earned a teaching certificate through the Indiana Pharmacy Resident Teaching Certificate Program.
 Service to the profession is an integral part pharmacy and I am enthusiastic about fostering student professional involvement in organizations at HSC College of Pharmacy.